 - Lots of stylish variants

-5: Samsung Galaxy Watch 3: Best LTE Watch
+6: Samsung Galaxy Watch 5: Best LTE Watch with offline music storage

 Battery life: Up to 2 days

-Features: GPS, LTE, Bixby SpO2 tracking, Samsung Pay (No MST), advanced running metrics, and 5 ATM water resistance
+Features: GPS, LTE, Bixby (Google Assistant also available on the Watch 5/4,) SpO2 tracking, Samsung Pay (No MST), advanced running metrics, and 5 ATM water resistance

-It also offers double the storage that every other smartwatch has on this list.
-So, if you are willing to spend a premium and you are fine with either Spotify or DRM-free songs, this is the best smartwatch with onboard music storage that you can get.
+So, if you are willing to spend a premium and you are okay with either Spotify or DRM-free songs, this is the best smartwatch with onboard music storage that you can get.